cmlibs/SuperBuild/README.rst

-OpenCMISS-Zinc Super Build
+CMLibs-Zinc Super Build
 ==========================

-A set of scripts to setup a developers installation of OpenCMISS-Zinc.
+A set of scripts to setup a developers installation of CMLibs Zinc library.

 Usage
 -----